 Likewise estate agents, who in spring may have more sellers than they can handle, will give you much more attention – and with fewer properties on the market, they will be extra keen to sell your home and win their commission.

-And remember lots of buyers see New Year as a reset button – they may be starting new relationships, new jobs or a post-Covid change of lifestyle, so the autumn in particular will see prospective purchasers very focused and wanting to get on with the job.
+And remember lots of buyers see New Year as a reset button – they may be starting new relationships, new jobs or lifestyle, so the autumn in particular will see prospective purchasers very focused and wanting to get on with the job.

 The sales protocol